oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

   Run the program using the default DSN (sampledb)

   `java jdbc.demo.AiResponseCache`

+**PaymentAuthorizationState**

+This sample demonstrates a real-time payment authorization state flow in TimesTen.
+It creates a payment authorization table with tenant, account, merchant, amount, risk, status, and expiration fields; applies deterministic authorization rules; stores request and decision metadata in JSON; shows idempotent replay for repeated payment requests; and removes expired rows before dropping the table.
+The demo uses simulated rules so the focus stays on low-latency decisioning and state management.

+The sample performs the following steps:

+  - Creates a `payment_authorizations` table
+  - Creates indexes for tenant/account, payment id, and expiration lookups
+  - Seeds one expired authorization record
+  - Processes payment authorization requests
+  - Shows a repeated request being replayed from the existing state
+  - Stores request and decision metadata in JSON
+  - Summarizes active authorizations by tenant/account/status
+  - Deletes expired authorization records
+  - Drops the table

+Example:

+  Run the program using the default DSN (sampledb)

+  `java jdbc.demo.PaymentAuthorizationState`

 For more information on Java programming with Oracle TimesTen, refer to the [Oracle TimesTen In-Memory Database Java Developer's Guide](https://docs.oracle.com/en/database/other-databases/timesten/26.1/java-developer/index.html).